SMO Energy

 8. Add more insulation to your home

 Poorly insulated homes loose a lot of heat, causing your heating system to work harder than needed.
-Adding insulation to exposed areas like unfinished basements and attics can save you a lot of money each winter.
+Proper insulation in attics, walls, and floors prevents heat loss, keeping your home warmer and reducing heating costs.
+Focus on areas like basements and crawl spaces, which are often overlooked but can significantly impact overall energy efficiency.
 Also check the areas around doors and windows and plug any gaps you find.

 9. Avoid using exhaust fans